Best Compression Socks of 2024

 How do I use compression socks for recovery from running?

 Recovery from running, especially after long events, is where compression socks have the most documented benefits.
 The best use is wearing them 24 to 48 hours after a long run.
-They have been shown to increase circulation, reduce swelling, and provide additional muscle support, all of which can help fatigued legs recover better.
+They can increase circulation, reduce swelling, and provide additional muscle support, all of which can help fatigued legs recover better.
 This can potentially reduce the time it takes to return to regular running and function.

 Can I exercise in medical-grade compression socks?